WowzaMediaSystems/wse-plugin-streamresolver/README.md

 ## Installation
 Copy the **wse-plugin-streamresolver.jar** file to your Wowza Streaming Engine **[install-dir]/lib/** folder.
 Do this on all origin and edge servers in your live stream repeater configuration.

-## Wowza Streaming Edge Server Configuration
+## Wowza Streaming Engine edge server configuration
 On each edge server in your live stream repeater setup, add the following module definition to your application configuration.
 See [Configure modules](https://www.wowza.com/forums/content.php?625-How-to-get-started-as-a-Wowza-Streaming-Engine-Manager-administrator#configModules) for details.

 **Name** | **Description** | **Fully Qualified Class Name**
 -----|-------------|---------------------------
 ModuleStreamResolver | Resolves streams from origin dynamically. | com.wowza.wms.plugin.streamresolver.ModuleStreamResolver

-## Wowza Streaming Origin Server Configuration
+## Wowza Streaming Engine origin server configuration
 On each origin server in your live stream repeater setup, add the following server listener definition to your media server.
 See [Configure server listeners](https://www.wowza.com/forums/content.php?625-How-to-get-started-as-a-Wowza-Streaming-Engine-Manager-administrator#configListeners) for details.

 | **Fully Qualified Class Name** |
 |----------------------------|
 | com.wowza.wms.example.module.ServerListenerLocateSourceStream |

-## Wowza Streaming Edge Server Properties
+## Wowza Streaming Engine edge server properties
 After enabling the module on each edge server, you can adjust the default settings by adding the following properties to your application.
 See [Configure properties](https://www.wowza.com/forums/content.php?625-How-to-get-started-as-a-Wowza-Streaming-Engine-Manager-administrator#configProperties) for details.

 **Path** | **Name** | **Type** | **Value** | **Notes**